-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Rocky Mountain juniper (Juniperous scopulorum), douglas fir (Pseudotsuga menziesii) component.
-The area is predominantly fuel model 9 with ground fuels consisting of grasses, shrubs common juniper (Juniperus communis) and mountain mahogany (Cercocarpus montanus) and forbs kinnikinnick (Arctostaphylos uva-ursi).
+The site has a dominant overstory consisting of lodgepole pine (Pinus contorta) with a lodgepole pine, ponderosa pine (Pinus ponderosa), douglas-fir (Pseudotsuga menziesii), limber pine (Pinus flexilus), and quaking aspen (Populus tremuloides) component.
+The area is predominantly fuel model 9 with ground fuels consisting of a sparse cover of native grasses, shrubs and forbs.
 Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
+Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
 High amounts of needle litter may be present.
 This model can exist from foothills to subalpine.
 There were no current signs of insect or disease problems on the property at the time of the inspection.